DEV3L/toy-bin/app/README.md

 2. **Preset Tasks**

-   - Initial tasks include "Contact Artifact L!ft Off" and a random space-themed task.
+   - Initial tasks include "Contact ToЧ Bin" and a random space-themed task.

 3. **Page Layout**